 Witness Post: Sr. Mary Burke, SNJM

-As Sr. Mary Burke extolled, “God’s generous abundance continues to bless me in every season of my life!”
-She lived all of those seasons with energy, enthusiasm, and the search for better ways to teach.
-She had a particular passion for the education of young women and for discerning the best ways for every student to navigate in the world.
-And yes, she had her blessings of abundance that she shared perpetually with those around her.
+As Sr. Mary Burke often extolled, “God’s generous abundance continues to bless me in every season of my life!”
+She lived those annual seasons with energy, enthusiasm, and intensity.
+She was always in search of better ways to teach.
+Sr. Mary had a particular passion for the education of young women and for discerning the best ways for every student to navigate in the world.
+And yes, she had her own blessings of abundance.
+Sr. Mary shared willingly and perpetually with those around her.